The Festival in 2019, interview with Thierry Frémaux

 How do you maintain the Festival’s international dimension?

-In 2017, all diversity records were smashed with over 120 countries represented.
-It's a virtuous circle: as long as the Festival remains out in front, everybody wants to be at Cannes!
+Every year, the Festival invites filmmakers from all over the world to give their own interpretation of the world of today and tomorrow, creating a world map of cinema.
+In 2018, more than 120 countries were represented.
+It’s a virtuous circle: as long as the Festival remains out in front, everybody wants to be at Cannes!
 Accredited professionals come from all around the world, and there is international coverage of the event in the media.
-In addition, the Festival de Cannes offers filmmaking countries the chance to showcase the richness of their cinema in the Village International, which hosts an increasing number of countries every year, more than 60 in 2017.
+In addition, the Festival de Cannes offers filmmaking countries the chance to showcase the richness of their cinema in the Village International, which hosts an increasing number of countries every year, nearly sixty in 2018.

 Does the Marché du Film represent the economic side of the Festival de Cannes?

-From a very early stage, the Festival de Cannes has placed an emphasis on its Marché du Film as a way of promoting the dual cultural and economic nature of cinema.
-Today, boasting in excess of 12,300 participants and 1,500 screenings, it is the world’s leading market, serving to add dynamism to the global film industry.
-It forms an integral part of the Festival in the sense that it also facilitates networking and provides accredited professionals with the services and tools they need in order to exchange information, hold negotiations and uncover new opportunities.
+From a very early stage, the Festival de Cannes has placed an emphasis on its Marché du Film as a way of promoting the dual cultural and economic nature of cinema, and in 2019, the Marché du Film will be celebrating its 50th anniversary!
+Today, boasting in excess of 12,000 participants, it is the world’s leading market, serving to add dynamism to the global film industry.
+It forms an integral part of the Festival in the sense that it also facilitates networking and provides professionals with the services and tools they need in order to exchange information, hold negotiations and uncover new opportunities.

 What does the Festival do for the general public?